seanblanchfield/blog-staging/current/_posts/2025-09-18-irish-national-ai-meet-2025-opening-speech.md

 We can fix this.
 We need to accelerate wind, overhaul planning, add storage, build interconnectors.
 We need to cut across departments and make this happen.
 And we need as a society to be able to talk about nuclear and evaluate modular nuclear reactors.

 The fundamental input into AI is energy.
 We can be a leader by hosting AI infrastructure on clean Irish energy.
-AI creates a strong economic alignment to build this infrastructure for the first time .
+AI creates a strong economic alignment to build this infrastructure for the first time.
 We just need to facilitate it instead of blocking it.

 But infrastructure isn’t only about steel and copper.
 It’s also about rules.
 Ireland has a chance to stand out by creating a regulatory environment that is clear, pragmatic, and supportive.
 I doubt this will be solely solved by any “sandbox” that is operated by a regulatory body.
 Let’s let the regulators focus on policing compliance, and provide separate and abundant support to our own companies and to others that want to grow in Ireland.
 Let’s recognise that the EU’s instinct to “lead by regulation,” tends to inadvertently shackle our own innovators while doing little to restrain global giants.
 Ireland can show a better path: regulatory clarity coupled with proactive support.